Course - Empirical research methodologies in IT and digitalization - IT3010

 Recommended previous knowledge

-This course is designed for students that require fundamental understanding and skills in empirical research-based approaches and methods in order to conduct empirical research for their master thesis.
+This course is designed for students who wish to gain a fundamental understanding and skills in empirical research-based approaches and methods in order to conduct empirical research for their master thesis.
 A bachelor's degree in informatics or a similar background is recommended.

 Required previous knowledge